-Financial instruments measured at fair value represent the current exposure to credit risk, but not the maximum exposure to risk that may arise in the future due to changes in fair value.
+When the financial instruments measured at fair value, the amounts shown represent the current exposure to credit risk, but not the maximum exposure to risk that may arise in the future as a result of changes in fair value.

-Total exposure to credit risk is controlled by placing collateral (cash deposits and mortgages) as well as guarantees by clients.
+The total exposure to credit risk is controlled by taking collateral (cash deposits and mortgages), as well as guarantees (sureties) from the Bank's corporate clients.